BryceRussell/my-awesome-astro/README.md

 # my-awesome-astro

-I got tired of meorizing all of these links so this my awesome list for Astro
+I got tired of memorizing all of these links so this my awesome list for Astro

 ## Official